davidofug/simple-react-redux/README.md

-# React Global local Statemanagement
+# Managing State in React Class Based Components with Redux

 Get started with Redux to management state in React Class Based Component apps.